×

 All about Variolite and Blueschist Properties

 Know all about Variolite and Blueschist properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Variolite belongs to Igneous Rocks while Blueschist belongs to Metamorphic Rocks.Texture of Variolite is Glassy, Massive, Porphyritic, Scoriaceous, Vesicular whereas that of Blueschist is Foliated.
 Variolite appears Dull and Soft and Blueschist appears Dull and Banded.
-The luster of Variolite is not available while that of Blueschist is dull.
+The luster of Variolite is while that of Blueschist is dull.
 Variolite is available in black, brown, light to dark grey colors whereas Blueschist is available in blue, bluish - grey, purple, shades of blue colors.
 The commercial uses of Variolite are cemetery markers, creating artwork and that of Blueschist are cemetery markers, commemorative tablets, creating artwork, curling, tombstones.